dotnet/docs/docs/core/deploying/index.md

 There are also a few disadvantages:

-- Your app can run only if the version of .NET Core that you target, or a later version, is already installed on the host system.
+- Your app can run only if the version of .NET Core your app targets, [or a later version](../versions/selection.md#framework-dependent-apps-roll-forward), is already installed on the host system.

 - It's possible for the .NET Core runtime and libraries to change without your knowledge in future releases.
 In rare cases, this may change the behavior of your app.